Charming period house with a picturesque setting on the River Boro

 The historic town of Enniscorthy is anchored by its 13th Century castle which sits in the heart of the town.
 Enniscorthy provides for all amenities including shopping, pubs, restaurants, sports clubs and regattas on the River Slaney.
 Monart Spa, Ireland's only five-star destination spa is only a 5km drive away.
 Wexford (20 km) is the principal town in this part of the southeast of Ireland and is located at the mouth of the River Slaney.
 A harbour town, it is widely regarded for its rich arts scene and culture.
 Wexford has been home to the Opera Festival for over 60 years.
 The festival is recognised worldwide for introducing new artists and audiences to the forgotten masterpieces.

-The N11 motorway extension to Enniscorthy is due to open shortly (4 km) allowing direct access to Dublin and shopping havens such as Dundrum Town Centre.
+The N11 motorway extension to Enniscorthy (4 km) allows direct access to Dublin and shopping havens such as Dundrum Town Centre.
 There are also regular bus and train departures from nearby Enniscorthy connecting to Dublin city.

 The local school is St Marys NS in Enniscorthy.
 Secondary education is available in both Enniscorthy (3.5 km) and Wexford Town (20 km).